 Step 1 Get the App Installed and Launch it

 Download the software from its website and install it on your Mac.
-Then open it and tap on Toolbox on the right in the topmost bar.
+Then open it and tap on Toolbox.
 Choose Image Converter to get started.

 Step 2 Adding Photo Files